 - Tex Tech offers high-tech Thermal Protection System (TPS) fabrics and materials for space launch vehicles to withstand rocket burn and the thermal stresses of re-entry

-Tex Tech Industries has been a leader in the engineered textile industry for over a century.
+Tex Tech Industries has been a leader in the advanced textile industry for over a century.
 Throughout this time, we have devoted enormous resources to research and development in the areas of textile and fiber solutions.
 We have pioneered more than 7,000 of the best performing products in the marketplace and a wide range of high-performance materials.

 The textile industry manufactures products from a wide range of natural and synthesized materials which have typically been derived from one or more of four primary sources: animal, plant, mineral, and synthetic.
 These textiles are treated and shaped into myriad products, including but not limited to clothing, upholstery, and industrial fabrics.

 For example, textile coating technology has begun to incorporate eco-friendly options as manufacturers seek more sustainable and efficient coating solutions.
-Textile coatings can be custom-engineered to provide specific benefits and enhancements that improve the performance of textile products, which makes them useful in a wide range of industries.
+Textile coatings can be custom-designed to provide specific benefits and enhancements that improve the performance of textile products, which makes them useful in a wide range of industries.